 All supervisors can find these forms on SpartanWeb.

 Before a paycheck can be issued, the appropriate paperwork (listed above) must be completed and approved by the financial aid specialist as well as the completed time sheet, with supervisor approval, and turned in to the UT Payroll Office.
-The supervisor will advise the student on due dates for time sheets.
+The supervisor will advise the student on due dates for time sheets and will provide the student with the appropriate time sheet.

 Most campus job opportunities have students working an average of 10 to12 hours per week and earning federal minimum wage.
 All student employees are paid on a twice-monthly schedule.
 A student's first paycheck is disbursed once all employment paperwork is complete and their first time sheet is turned in.
 Students who start working when classes begin in August typically receive their first paycheck at the end of September.